 It is recommended to use real acid stains, and this is because acrylic stains are disguised paints and fade with time.
-Acid changes the chemical composition of concrete permanently, giving it a new colour.
+Acid changes the chemical composition of concrete permanently, giving it a new color.

 Materials you will require: